 the geometry is spherical.
 The area of the sphere is

-The curvature of a curve in a plane or a surface, the so called geodesic curvature, is given by
+the so called geodesic curvature, is given by

 Along the curves